Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Method

 \subsubsection{Simulations}

 Our work is mainly based on Box1 of the Magneticum Pathfinder suite of cosmological hydrodynamical simulations (Dolag et al., in prep.).\footnote{\url{http://www.magneticum.org/index.html}} Additional technical aspects of the simulations are available in the literature \citep{Hirschmann2014MNRAS.442.2304H, Teklu2015ApJ...812...29T, Beck2016MNRAS.455.2110B, Dolag2017Galax...5...35D}.
-The box size (896~Mpc/$h$ on a side) and resolution ($2\times1526^3$ particles) allow for a good halo resolution down to about $10^{14}\,M_\odot/h$ and for sufficiently large numbers of halos.
+The box size (896~$h^{-1}$ Mpc on a side), the resolution ($2\times1526^3$ particles) and the mass sampling (1.3$\times$10$^{10}\,h^{-1}$ $M_\odot$ for dark matter particles, 2.6$\times$10$^9\,h^{-1}$ $M_\odot$ for gas particles) allow for a good halo resolution down to about $10^{14}\,h^{-1}\,$M$_\odot$ and for sufficiently large numbers of halos.
 The cosmological parameters match the WMAP7 constraints for a spatially flat $\Lambda$CDM model \citep{Komatsu2011ApJS..192...18K}: $\Omega_m=0.272$, $\Omega_b=0.0457$, $H_0=70.4$, $n_s=0.963$, $\sigma_8=0.809$.
 In addition to the full-physics hydrodynamical run, a gravity-only run using the same initial conditions was also produced.